 The Singapore team, based at Mil-CM Aerospace Group, stand ready to meet and exceed your training needs and requirements.
 This location offers a variety of Pratt & Whitney Canada Engine Training courses.
-While visiting the Learning Center, please do not hesitate to let us know what we can do to make your training experience better.
+While visiting, please do not hesitate to let us know what we can do to make your training experience better.
 We are an ISO Registered organization focused on continuous improvement.

 Don’t get tripped up by the unexpected.
 Here are some key things you need to be aware of before you travel to our location.